Search This Blog

 As I reflected on these combined discussions, I felt that there is a larger disconnect on benefits and value and when different emerging frameworks play with words, the fundamental meaning is lost!
 I would like to call out my reflections from a dental visit blog (Rajagopalan, 2020) where I synthesized the importance of output, capabilities, outcomes, benefits, and value.
 Consequently, I would like to address two big myths!

 • First, in the world of project, program, and portfolio managing focusing on product management, benefits are program level deliverables.
-Programs represent the integrated outcomes that indicates an operational state.
+Programs represent the integrated outcomes that indicate an operational state.
 This outcome is derived from the integration of one or more components (which include projects, sub-programs, and program related activities).
-The utility value of these outcomes represent the benefit and the extent to which the benefits are realized represent the value.
-So, the concepts of benefits belong to traditional approaches and value belongs to adaptive approaches are incorrect.
+The utility value of these outcomes represents the benefit and the extent to which the benefits are realized represent the value.
+So, the concepts of benefits belonging to traditional approaches and value belongs to adaptive approaches are incorrect.

-So, benefits are realized only in the operations and programs as well as the component initiatives are focused on benefit transition ( I am sure the Steven Covey's "Start with the End in Mind" is so relevant; this is all the more reason, why program management becomes a leadership role).
+So, benefits are realized only in the operations and programs as well as the component initiatives are focused on benefit transition (I am sure the Steven Covey's "Start with the End in Mind" is so relevant; this is even more reason, why program management becomes a leadership role).
 When I managed my PMO, through experience and lessons learned, I created a mnemonic to help my team.
-It is called, "TREAD" which helps with project/program managers to think of transition activities.
+It is called, "TREAD" which helps project/program managers to think of transition activities.
 These include:

-3. Evaluation of performance against acceptance criteria and metrics.
+3. Evaluate Performance against acceptance criteria and metrics.
 Now, these are not just test execution and inspection but a deeper governance review with critical success factors (CSF), objectives and key results (OKR), and the key performance indicators (KPI).
 Ensuring such acceptance criteria against the business case along with potential lessons learned is important.

-5. Disposition of Resources: Finally, matching against the guarantee and warranty requirements aligned with the procurement domain as well as resource domain, existing resources (people and non-people resources) may have to relieved.
+5. Dispose Resources: Finally, matching against the guarantee and warranty requirements aligned with the procurement domain as well as resource domain, existing resources (people and non-people resources) may have to be relieved.
 This makes these resources either available in the resource pool for other capital projects or avoid accumulating costs unnecessarily to the performing organization.

 So, TREAD carefully when transitioning benefits and don't fall victim to benefits are no longer relevant in Agile approaches or benefits only represent the financial ROI.